AEC e-Learning Courses

 The Online Master of Science Program

 Our online program is comprised of two required courses and your selection of other course work from our department or other appropriate web-based courses available in the College of Agricultural & Life Sciences.
 Three credits of non-thesis research is also required, as you will develop a cumulative project under the direction of your advisor (you may use up to six research credits).
 The Master of Science in AEC requires a minimum of 32 credit hours for completion, a nonthesis project, and a final comprehensive exam.

-To view a detailed listing of course offerings by semester and year, click to see our Online Graduate Course Matrix.
+To view a detailed listing of course offerings by semester and year, click to see our Online Course Matrix.

 Online course offerings will be marked WEB in the Schedule of Courses from the Registrar.